oskariorg/oskari-frontend/api/framework/rpc/bundle.md

 }
 ```

 Additionally, the service providing the layer tiles must support CORS, i.e. have the Access-Control-Allow-Origin - header set.
+As a workaround for CORS issues the admin can force the layer to be proxied through Oskari-server.

 ```javascript
 Access-Control-Allow-Origin:*
 ```

 ### Allowed events